Wednesday 25th October – Sunday 29th October 2023

 You will need to bring your own sheet to become a ghost, or else you can select the ‘Ghost Add-on’ when you buy your ticket(s) and I’ll supply a nice new sheet when you arrive.

 Who’s running this?

 Sarah Cole.
 Best known for… I don’t know, helping at other events?
-I make games as a hobby but not as a job, go to a lot of fringier games stuff in Brighton and London, and help out at a few things.
+I’m a Game and Narrative Designer, and Writer, I like to make tabletop games, I go to a lot of fringier games stuff in Brighton and London, and help out at a few things.
 If you like websites, here’s mine.